tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

 ## Number of Questions

 The number of questions you can create for the questionnaire varies based on your subscription tier.
-- 1 questionnaire in the Free tier
+- 1 question in the Free tier
 - 3 questions allowed in the Plus and Pro tiers
 - Up to 100 questions allowed in the Ultimate tier
 - Need more? *Contact me*.